shouvikcirca/PCB-Classification/README.md

 Test set had to be balanced

-Downsampled NonDefective class to balance the dataset . removed random images directly from the dataset
+Downsampled NonDefective class to balance the dataset and training on Densenet201.
+. removed random images directly from the dataset
 . randomly remove images in each epoch

-.
-Tried training an autoencoder for dimensionality reduction
+Also Tried training an autoencoder for dimensionality reduction.
+Dataset not fitting in memory.